robert-marik/resistograph_meets_tomograph/docs/talk.md

 # Docker

-- Containerization platform

 <div class="box-adv">

 - Packages app and dependencies into a single container
-- Ensures consistency across environments
+- Ensures consistency across environments  - ideal for **transparent and repeatable data processing**
-- Easy to share and deploy
 - Widely used in industry and academia

 </div>

 ---